alialib/alia/docs/reactive-hello.md

 time** and **for that particular application state**.
 In our example, every time you type into the input box, the `name` state changes and `do_greeting_ui` is reinvoked to decide what the new UI looks like.
-Every time, it decides to show a message asking for your name and the input box that allows you answer, and sometimes it decides to show a greeting as well.
+Every time, it decides to show a message asking for your name and the input box that allows you to answer, and sometimes it decides to show a greeting as well.

 alia provides the mechanics to facilitate this style of development...